edthedev/edthedev.github.io/pikachu/index.md

 `HELLO WORLD` in the [Pikachu Language][4] can be [quite terrifying][2].
 But it doesn't have to be.

 Presented below is a significantly shorter solution to `HELLO` that makes more use of the [varied commands available][4].
-Attentive readers may recognize that this closely related to an optimal solution to one of the puzzles in [Human Resource Machine][3].
+Attentive readers may recognize that this closely relates to an optimal solution to one of the puzzles in [Human Resource Machine][3].

 [2]: https://trove42.com/introducing-pikachu-programming-language/